fixie-ai/ai-jsx/packages/docs/docs/tutorials/sidekickTutorial/part4-tools.md

   },
   func: async ({ query }: { query: string }) => {
     // @ts-expect-error
-    // Just use the fetch API to sedn the query to the GitHub GraphQL endpoint.
+    // Just use the fetch API to send the query to the GitHub GraphQL endpoint.
     // We send the `Authorization: bearer <token>` header to authenticate the request. const response = await fetch('https://api.github.com/graphql', {
       method: 'POST',